What is Bond Fund?

 How does Bond Fund Work?

 The fund manager pools investors’ funds into a portfolio of fixed income securities, bonds in this case.
 The investments are usually made in established institutions with high credit ratings.
-The main focus of such a fund is to optimize the income opportunities while maintaining the risk of credit default (both principal repayment and interest payment) to the minimum.
+The main focus of such a fund is to optimize income opportunities while maintaining the risk of credit default (both principal repayment and interest payment) to the minimum.

 Now, let us have a look at some of the best-known bond funds available across the globe: